BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 U17.
 As Customer, I want to view Appointment History

-U18.
-As SP, I want to Signup, when I provide Email as Username and password

-U19.
-As SP, I want to Login, When I provide Username and password

-U20.
-As SP, I want to Create a Profile

 U21.
-As SP, I want to create a service
+As an SP, I want to create a service with provided serviceName, serviceTypeCost, category and serviceType.

 U22.
 As SP, I want to Update a service